xma-kultapanda/UrlLists/README.md

 # UrlLists
-List of URLs to block or allow
+Lists of URLs, FQDNs and IPs to block or allow